pragati-bansal/DSA-with-Python/README.md

 Welcome to my Data Structures & Algorithms repository.

-This repository documents my journey of learning DSA in Python
+This repository documents my journey of mastering Data Structures & Algorithms in Python through pattern-based learning and LeetCode practice.

 ---